aio-libs/aiohttp/docs/web_reference.rst

    .. method:: terminate()

-      Kill a websocket from a task that is not the request handler.
+      Kill a *Websocket* from a *task* that is not the request handler.

-      This method does not close the websocket, it only cancels the ongoing read tasks.
+      This method does not close the *Websocket*, it only cancels the ongoing read tasks.

    .. attribute:: terminated

       Read-only property, ``True`` if connection has been terminated server-side.

-      A terminated connection has to be explicitly closed by the handler function.
+      A terminated connection has to be explicitly closed by the request handler *task*.

     .. coroutinemethod:: receive()